On Tuesday, December 13, 2011 we hosted a free, VERY informal, web based seminar on the use of humor to convey public information.

 In this seminar, Terry Hull will review the success of this loan program and detail how it can be replicated elsewhere.

-PURPOSE
+OUR PURPOSE

 To provide education which increases public awareness of the link between clean drinking water, safe recreational waters, environmentally sustainable surface and groundwater with watershed based, best management practises related to appropriate wastewater systems, technology, treatment and management.